ACM-SIGBED/emsoft/names/a/Aydin, Hakan.md

 # Aydin, Hakan

-## EMSOFT 2008: 8th ACM SIGBED International Conference on Embedded Software
+## EMSOFT 2008: 8th ACM & IEEE International Conference on Embedded Software

 ### On the Interplay of Dynamic Voltage Scaling and Dynamic Power Management in Real-Time Embedded Applications
 Devadas, Vinay | Aydin, Hakan